tock/tock/doc/courses/rustconf/environment.md

     $ make
     $ tockloader install

+> *Tip:* You can add the `--make` flag to have tockloader automatically
+> run make before installing, i.e. `tockloader install --make`

 ### `tockloader uninstall [application name(s)]`
 Removes one or more applications from the board by name.